Adam Laxalt on The Border Crisis - April 8th, Hour 2

 She goes, I wouldn't expect you to unless you had the same feelings that I had.

-I mean, it was really it was a straightforward conversation, which I which I kind of appreciated.
+I mean, it was really, it was a straightforward conversation, which I, which I kind of appreciated.

-They can express it to their parents, express it to the doctor, express it to the school, express it to whoever you know they want to talk to.
+Now, if somebody has those feelings as a young person, okay, they can express it to their parents, express it to the doctor, express it to the school, express it to whoever they want to talk to.

 But there's got to be an age where they make that decision as a mature adult.